mauritssilvis/darts/cli/java/README.md

 darts checkouts -o html 1 4
 ```

-The output will look like:
+The output will look as follows:

 ```html
 <table>